Post-Pandemic Nature Fix - Places to reconnect with Nature 26 - 50

 This is a very unusual beach as it has a very impressive cliff to its north and a flat limestone platform to the south.
 It is a beautiful sandy cove, which is well-known for the fossilized oyster shells that can be found in the rocks, giving you a glimpse of an ancient fossilized desert sand dune.
 Access to the beach is easy.

 The cliffs at the south end of Praia Grande are some of the most impressive in the whole of Portugal.
 Take some time to consider that the stunning vertical cliffs were once horizontal at a time when dinosaurs were enjoying this region.
 If you want proof of this, then head up the recently restored steps to see a number of dinosaur footprints that are believed to be over a hundred million years old.

 The impressive and mysterious rocks perched on these cliffs are one of the Serra de Sintra's best-kept secrets: they are made of basalt and were formed millions of years ago.
 The name comes from the fact that many of the rocks resemble the pipes of a church organ.
 Providing incredible views of the Atlantic, this site is ideal for rock-climbing and abseiling as well as bird-watching because the cliffs are a major spot for cliff-nesting seabirds.

 30. Barragem do Rio da Mula, Serra de Sintra

-Sintra's reservoir is the perfect place to get some fresh air and is a firm favourite for those looking for an alternative to walk their dogs in the summer when access to most beaches is restricted.
-There is a small ‘beach’ at the far side of the reservoir when it is full, although recently the water levels have remained low.
-Follow the stream up and follow what is known as the ‘Trilho das Pontes’, which is a perfectly shaded trail that has about 20 small wooden bridges.
+Sintra's reservoir is the perfect place to get some fresh air and is a firm favourite for those looking for an alternative to the crowded and restricted beaches in the summer.
+There is a small ‘beach’ at the far side of the reservoir when it has water, although recently the levels have remained low.
+Follow the stream and enter the wooded area to find the ‘Trilho das Pontes’, which is a perfectly shaded trail that has about 20 small wooden bridges.
 The perfect adventure for children.